 After entering the dwelling the water service line now becomes the Water Distribution system.
 At this point it will be divided to direct water to a water heater or boiler for hot water supply and./or hydronic heating and a cold water supply to all of the familiar fixtures and appliances that we utilize for our daily existence.
 Also, depending on state or local plumbing codes, usually either Type L or Type M copper tube will be used for the water distribution system.

 Copper tube has been the material of choice for domestic water service and distribution for 75 years.
-Architects, builders, plumbers, and homeowners have recognized its quality and its use in domestic applications is backed by a 50 Year Manufacturers Warranty.
+Architects, builders, plumbers, and homeowners have recognized its quality and its use in domestic applications.

 Designing a copper tube water supply system is a matter of determining the minimum tube size for each part of the total system by balancing the interrelationships of six primary design considerations: